randy-rebucas/lingkod-ph/docs/admin-role-security-audit-report.md

 ## Executive Summary

-This comprehensive security audit examines the Admin role implementation in the Lingkod PH platform.
+This comprehensive security audit examines the Admin role implementation in the LocalPro platform.
 The Admin role is designed as the highest privilege level with full system access and control capabilities.
 This audit evaluates each accessible module for functionality, security implementation, and adherence to best practices.

 **Overall Security Rating: 9/10** ⭐⭐⭐⭐⭐⭐⭐⭐⭐